NHL Free Agents 2018: Latest Rumors, Predictions for Rick Nash, More Top Names

 Construction will soon begin on the Devante Smith-Pelly sculpture where he’ll forever be diving and slipping a puck between the columns of the Lincoln Memorial. https://t.co/dqoUFPEOVi

-John Tavares is long gone, and so are the big dominos that tumbled after he bolted for Toronto, but there are a handful of players left who could make an impact in the right situation.
+John Tavares is long gone, and so are the big dominos that tumbled after he bolted for the Toronto Maple Leafs, but there are a handful of players left who could make an impact in the right situation.
 None of these skaters are going to put a team over the top alone, but they could turn out to be an integral part of the machine down the stretch.

-Rick Nash Has Plenty Of Options Should He Decide to Return
+Rick Nash Has Plenty of Options Should He Decide to Return

 We'd be remiss if we examined possible free-agent additions while leaving Rick Nash out of the equation.
-Yes, the veteran wing is considering retirement due to concussion issues. according to a report from Greg Wyshynski of ESPN.com.
+The veteran wing is considering retirement due to concussion issues, according to Greg Wyshynski of ESPN.com.
 However, we still don't know for sure if he's hanging his skates up for good.

 Nash informed teams ahead of the free-agent frenzy that he would be taking his time to decide on his future.
-That's a professional athlete telling professional sports teams to go ahead and fill the hole they may be anticipating Nash filling if the opportunity is there.

-Perhaps even more incredible is that, based on John Shannon's account for Sportsnet, the 34-year-old left multi-year deals worth at least $15 million on the table while deciding whether or not he was healthy enough to play.
+Perhaps even more incredible is that, based on John Shannon's account for Sportsnet, the 34-year-old left multiyear deals worth at least $15 million on the table while deciding whether or not he was healthy enough to play.

 John Shannon @JSportsnet